-The buy-back of unmarketable parcel was completed on 14 November 2022 and there is no current on-market share buy-back.
+There is no current on-market share buy-back.

 Capital risk management

 The Group's objectives when managing capital is to safeguard its ability to continue as a going concern, so that it can provide returns for shareholders and benefits for other stakeholders and to maintain an optimum capital structure to reduce the cost of capital.